最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 1 | $ systemctl restart frpc |

-Note: As mentioned above, ensure that the server’s 6001 port is not blocked by the firewall.
+Note: As mentioned above, ensure that server-side port 6001 is not disabled by the firewall.

-Once completed, you can use Mstsc to connect to the external network (again, I used the domain name):
+After the operation is complete, you can use Mstsc to connect from the external network (again, I’m using a domain name):

 After logging in:

-The same method can also be used for remote connections on Windows clients, which is much stronger than anydesk or teamviewer.
+The same method can also be used for remote connections with Windows as the client, which is much better than Anydesk or TeamViewer.

 It’s incredibly smooth, just like operating a local computer.